 Duties.
 The Supervisory Board oversees and advises the Executive Board on the management of the company.
 Amendments to the Articles of Association are made on the basis of Sections 133, 179 and 285, paragraph 2 AktG, and Article 18, no. 2 of the Articles of Association.
 The Supervisory Board is entitled to adopt amendments to the Articles of Association that only affect their wording without the approval of the Annual Shareholders' Meeting.
-The Supervisory Board has also adopted internal rules of procedure as recommended in D.1 of the GCGC 2019/2020, which can be viewed on the HSR KGaA website under Investor Relations.
+The Supervisory Board has also adopted internal rules of procedure as recommended in D.1 of the GCGC 2022; these can be viewed on the H&R KGaA website under Investor Relations.

 Mode of Operation.
-Four committees were formed from among its members in financial year 2020:
+Four committees were formed from among its members in financial year 2022:

 An Audit Committee chaired by Mr. Roland Chmiel.
-The other committee members are Dr. Joachim Girg, Dr. Rolf Schwedhelm and Ms. Sabine U. Dietrich.
+The other committee members are Dr. Joachim Girg, Dr. Rolf Schwedhelm and Ms. Sabine Dietrich.
 As an auditor, Mr. Chmiel has specialist knowledge and experience applying accounting principles and internal control procedures.
-This is a requirement for chairing this committee under recommendation D.4 of the GCGC 2019/2020.
+This is a requirement for chairing this committee under recommendation D.3 of the GCGC 2022.
 He is also familiar with the audit and is independent.
+In the opinion of the Supervisory Board, he is also qualified as a financial expert within the meaning of Section 100, paragraph 5

-In the opinion of the Supervisory Board, he is also qualified as a financial expert within the meaning of Section 100, paragraph 5 AktG.
+AktG.
+As a tax lawyer, Dr. Schwedhelm has expertise in the field of financial reporting.
+In the opinion of the Supervisory Board, he is therefore also qualified as a financial expert within the meaning of Section 100, paragraph 5 AktG.
 The Audit Committee's responsibilities include supervising the accounting process, monitoring the effectiveness of the risk management system, and overseeing the audit of the financial statements in addition to other responsibilities.

-- A Nomination Committee chaired by Mr. Sven Hansen.
+A Nomination Committee chaired by Mr. Sven Hansen.
 The other members are Dr. Joachim Girg and Dr. Rolf Schwedhelm.
 This committee's remit is to identify suitable Supervisory Board candidates, who are then nominated by the Supervisory Board plenum at the Annual Shareholders' Meeting.

-Among other things, apart from qualifications relating specifically to professional background, the committee is guided by the objectives regarding composition listed below and the profile requirements for the plenum (cf. principles 10 and 11 and recommendations C.1 through C.3 GCGC 2019/2020) and by the principle of diversity; it has set a target for women to occupy 20% of all new positions on the Supervisory Board which are up for election, if possible. - A Refinery Technology and Strategy Committee chaired by Dr. Hartmut Schütter.
-The other committee members are Dr. Joachim Girg, Mr. Sven Hansen and Ms. Sabine U. Dietrich.
-The committee's purpose is to advise the Executive Board on the strategic future development of the H&R Group's refinery sites. - A Committee for Related Party Transactions and Other Legal Issues chaired by Dr. Rolf Schwedhelm.
+Among other things, apart from qualifications relating specifically to professional background, the committee is guided by the objectives regarding composition listed below and the profile requirements for the plenum (cf. principles 10 and 11 and recommendations C.1 through C.3 GCGC 2022) and by the principle of diversity; it has set a target for women to occupy 20% of all new positions on the Supervisory Board that are up for election, if possible.

+A Refinery Technology and Strategy Committee chaired by Dr. Hartmut Schütter.
+The other committee members are Dr. Joachim Girg, Mr. Sven Hansen and Ms. Sabine Dietrich.
+The committee's purpose is to advise the Executive Board on the strategic future development of the HGR Group's refinery sites.

+A Committee for Related Party Transactions and other legal issues chaired by Dr. Rolf Schwedhelm.
 The other committee members are Dr. Joachim Girg, Holger Hoff and Sven Hansen.
 The committee is tasked with addressing corporate governance and compliance issues as well as related party transactions that require approval.